Spout Springs Ski Resort is permanently closed.

 Spout Springs Ski Resort is a ski area located in the state of Oregon in USA.
 The resort is in the town of Weston, OR.

-Spout Springs is not a part of any nationwide lift pass system.
+Spout Springs is not a part of any nationwide lift ticket system.
 Passes such as Epic, IKON, or Mountain Collective allow pass holders to ski at multiple mountians with a single purchase.
 Unfortunately, none of those passes with with Spout Springs Ski Resort.
 To purchase season passes, you'll need to visit Spout Springs's website.

 Spout Springs Mountain Resort Terrain Overview

 Spout Springs has a total of 16 ski trails, which are serviced by 2 ski lifts, gondolas and/or trams.
 Spout Springs is considered a smaller than average ski area, with only a maximum of 250 acres available to ski.
 This area is equivalent to 101 hectares, 0.4 square miles, or 1.0 square kilometers.